- The preferred dressing for arterial and central venous lines is a transparent dressing with CHG pad

 - Change any dressing that has loosened or lost its occlusive properties.

-Daily site inspection is a standard supported by CDC and Safethealthcare Now.
+Daily site inspection is a standard supported by CDC and Canadian Patient Safety Institute.
 If transparent dressings are not being used (which allow for site visualization), dressings should be changed daily to allow site inspection and/or to remove moist dressings.

 Due to poor skin integrity, diaphoresis etc, dressing changes are done q48hr and prn to remove skin colonization.
 If the patient is stable with good skin condition, transparent dressings may be left in place for 7 days (per hospital policy).